 Solutions to some challenges

 Unfortunately, no all-encompassing solutions for aforementioned problems exist.
-However, for each of the problems and goals of backend security design, there are numerous components and techniques we might use.
+However, for each of the problems and goals of the backend security design, there are numerous components and techniques that we might use.

-We can divide new protection solutions into few classes:
+We can divide the new protection solutions into few classes:

 - Encryption: searching, indexing, encrypted query databases;